gitter-badger/angular_sprinkles/README.md

 # Angular Sprinkles

-Sprinkles is a Ruby on Rails gem for developers who want to use Angular's two most powerful features, two-way data binding and custom directives, without all of the regular setup required for a typical Angular-based application.
+Sprinkles is a Ruby on Rails gem for developers who want to use Angular's two most powerful features - two-way data binding and custom directives - without all of the regular setup required for a typical Angular-based application.

 Sprinkles injects just enough JavaScript onto your page to make you dangerous.
 It is intended to be used by developers who just want a sprinkle of Angular instead of a full-blown application.